 Crowd Funding by unlisted public companies under the new laws

-From commencement of the new laws, expected in late 2017, unlisted public companies will be free to undertake crowd funding under the following conditions:
+From the commencement of the new laws, expected in late 2017, unlisted public companies will be free to undertake crowdfunding under the following conditions:

 There are additional restrictions specified in the legislation that need to be considered.
 Failure to comply may give rise to civil and/or criminal penalties.

-There will be corporate governance and reporting concessions offered for a period of 5 years from incorporation of, or conversion to, a public company that intends to raise funds via CSF.
-In some cases it may be a viable option for startups to form as public companies.
+There will be corporate governance and reporting concessions offered for a period of five years from the incorporation of, or conversion to, a public company that intends to raise funds via CSF.
+In some cases, it may be a viable option for startups to form as public companies.
 However, one would not expect that a public company structure will be suitable for all startups.

 Unfortunately, as the new laws do not cater for private companies and other entities, the situation remains unchanged for a large number of startups.
 Additionally, the laws do not clarify the position in relation to other types of offers, namely those that do not involve the issue of securities.

-As commencement of a business enterprise is often the most crucial, it is recommended for startups to seek the advices of a trusted professional adviser in considering fund raising options available.
+As the commencement of a business enterprise is often the most crucial, it is recommended for startups to seek the advice of a trusted professional adviser in considering fundraising options available.